usithadev/U-CHATTER/README.md

 # U-CHATTER
-This is an artificial intelligence chatbot created by Usitha Indeewara.
+This is a chatbot for telegram messanger.

-This project files are created for deploy this AI to telegram.
+You can use this bot at https://t.me/u-chatter-chatbot.

+- Language: Typescript
+- Libraries: Telegraf.js